enkephalin07/KKSubs/README.md

 Changes: Most of the original Patchwork script's features have been implemented, minus remote editing (for now).
 Added:

-* Support for multiple speakers, multiple lines display lines, included the speaker's name for each line.
+* Support for multiple speakers, multiple display lines, included the speaker's name for each line.
 * Support for translation from external plugins, so languages other than English can be translated.
 * Built in support for Japanese display; a Japanese reader can view subtitles without ever downloading or connecting to remote sources.